ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-04-running-code.md

 ![makecode-first-program-07](assets/makecode-first-program-07.png)

-After the "Download" button is pressed it is downloaded to the micro:bit.
+After the "Download" button is pressed, it is downloaded to the micro:bit.

 ![makecode-first-program-08](assets/makecode-first-program-08.png)